 Tips for Helping Your Baby Sleep Safely:

-The American Academy of Pediatrics (AAP) has some insightful recommendations to reduce the risk of sudden infant death syndrome (SIDS) in your baby:
+The American Academy of Pediatrics (AAP) has insightful recommendations to reduce the risk of sudden infant death syndrome (SIDS):

 - Babies should ALWAYS sleep on their backs until their first birthday.
 This helps avoid sudden infant death syndrome (SIDS).
 They use the term “back to sleep for every sleep.”

-- Babies should always sleep in the parents’ room for at least the first 6 months, as this “decreases the risk of SIDS by as much as 50%.”
+- Babies should sleep in the parents’ room for at least the first 6 months.
+This “decreases the risk of SIDS by as much as 50%.”

 - Any form of breastfeeding is shown to be protective against SIDS.